Research

 Research in the Department of Microbiology & Immunology

-The traditional focus of the Department of Microbiology and Immunology has been on how microbes survive and cause disease in an animal or human host and how that host's immune system discriminates between self, friend (commensal microbes) and foe (pathogenic microbes).
-In recent years, the Department has expanded this scope to also include related disciplines such as genetic pharmacology, regulation of gene expression and stem cell biology (e.g., through inclusion of the Baxter Lab).
+The Department of Microbiology and Immunology (M&I) focuses on how microbes survive and cause disease in host and how that host's immune system discriminates between self, friend (commensal microbes) and foe (pathogenic microbes).
+M&I has expanded this research scope to include Faculty with a mulititude of disciplines including genetic pharmacology, regulation of gene expression and stem cell biology with inclusion of the Baxter Lab in 2002.

-The juxtaposition of labs studying these diverse topics has provided trainees, staff and faculty with the cross-fertilization of disciplines necessary to understand some of the most interesting and complex interactions in biology.
-The Department is highly interactive with an intensely collaborative environment that it shares with the rest of the School of Medicine and the Stanford campus as a whole.
+The many M&I Laboratories studying these diverse topics provide trainees, staff and faculty with the cross-fertilization of disciplines necessary to understand some of the most interesting and complex interactions in biology.
+The Department is highly interactive with an intensely collaborative environment that it shares with the rest of the School of Medicine and Stanford as a whole.

 On the side of the microorganism, we study the growth and pathogenesis of viruses, bacteria and protozoan parasites asking questions such as how do these organisms penetrate and survive in their chosen environment?
 How do they deal with the host's potent immune response?
 What distinguishes “good” microbes from “bad” and how do the two interact?
 What is responsible for latency/persistence and reactivation of infection?